Colne railway station: History

 Colne is therefore in the unusual position of having been a western terminus (1848-1849), a through station (1849-1970) and an eastern terminus (1970 to present).
 The Skipton - East Lancashire Rail Action Partnership campaigns to reinstate the Skipton-Colne line.

 Facilities

-Though unstaffed, the station now has a ticket machine in place to allow travellers to buy or collect tickets prior to travelling.
+Though unstaffed, the station has a ticket machine in place to allow travellers to buy or collect tickets prior to travelling.
 Passenger information screens and a PA system have also been installed to provide train running information for users.
 A ramp provides step-free access from the station car park and main road to the platform.

 Services

 The station has an hourly service six days a week to Preston via serving all local stations en route.
 On Sundays only, trains continue through to - these used to run hourly, but since the winter 2022 timetable change have reverted to every two hours.